Remote Learning Information

 Class code: 1st period: EM9JQSXU 2nd period: 83544AFY 4th period: Y7U85MM9 6th period:UTBPNP4T 7th period:K87V3VHZ

 If you don’t already have an account, press “Create a new account”.
 Enter your date of birth, then sign up using Google, your school email, or by creating a username.

 Enter your grade and course.
 Now you’re ready to start learning!

 B.S.
 Secondary Education: Mathematics, History and Government Masters in Special Education

 Hi my name is Christine Lodal.
-This is my 8th year teaching after getting my degree at Boise State University.
+This is my 9th year teaching after getting my degree at Boise State University.
 I lived in Fort Collins, Colorado where I earned my master’s degree.
 My husband was the smartest kid in my junior high math class.
 Together we have two daughters and three rescue dogs.
-This is my first year at Sawtooth Middle and I’m very excited.
+This is my second year at Sawtooth Middle and I’m very excited.

 Homework: Practice, Practice, Practice

 Learning is a journey.
 You did not wake up on your first birthday walking.
 You practiced and practiced.
 You failed.
 A lot.
 That is how all learning works.
 You got your adorable baby self back up and tried again.
 That is what is happening this year.
 Your homework is your practice.
 You will have homework almost every night.
 If you miss a day of school you can find out what the homework is at my website.
 Go to the calendar to find it